Lockout Tagout (LOTO) and the move to Lockout, Tagout, Try-out (LOTOTO)

 Hydraulic energy is used to power forklifts, cutting equipment and pumps.
 Where pneumatic energy powers via air and gas; hydraulic energy powers via high-pressure fluid.
 An escape of hot hydraulic oil through a valve will do serious harm to the unfortunate recipient whilst sudden or slow movement of the mechanical equipment through stored hydraulic pressure carries huge force due to the non-compressible nature of the fluid.

-Generally, each piece of equipment could need locking out in different manner however there are a variety of general steps to an isolation.
+Generally, each piece of equipment could need locking out differently however there are a variety of general steps to an isolation.
 Performing a lock out tagout audit of your workplace will help you identify a specific isolation procedure for your equipment.
 Isolation refers to the blocking of all energy sources.

 Before any equipment is shut down the responsible person will review the works order and possibly give a briefing to their direct team performing the work with the equipment and lockout process.
 They must consider the type and amount of energy that powers the equipment or is created by it, the hazards it creates and how it can be controlled.
 Any Safe Working Practice will have a risk assessment that must be reviewed as part of this step.
 Often a record must be completed – from a simple lockout register up to a full Permit to Work